 Portraying your business in the right way is pivotal to your success.
 If you think you can skimp on promotional costs and take your own photographs, think again.
 Professional images will show your business in a professional light.

-Some businesses use generic photos for some of their images from sources such as Deposit Photos, but these don’t capture the essence of your business.
+Some businesses use generic photos for some of their images from online stock photo suppliers, but these don’t capture the essence of your business.
 While generic images can be used to cut costs, and are useful for fillers, professional images of you, and your business are essential to promote what is unique to you.